GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-The execution of a primary statement takes place by executing the command or expression it embodies.
+The execution of a command statement takes place by executing the command it embodies.

 ### Scope Statements